sksayril/cripcocode-cm-backendpais-v1/apidocs/chat.md

 ## 📝 Notes

 - All endpoints require authentication
-- Only superAdmin and admin users can access chat functionality
+- Only superAdmin, admin, and CompanyAdmin users can access chat functionality
 - Super-admin can edit/delete any message
-- Admin users can only edit/delete their own messages
+- Admin and CompanyAdmin users can only edit/delete their own messages
+- Supports bidirectional messaging between Admin, Employee, and Client users
 - Messages are soft-deleted (marked as deleted, not removed from database)
 - All timestamps are in ISO 8601 format
 - Pagination is available for list endpoints
 - Search is case-insensitive
+- User models are auto-detected if not explicitly provided

+---

+**Built with ❤️ for Admin Communication Excellence**